Aquafortis/woo-align-buttons/trunk/README.txt

 If you are having issues with a modified theme, try using the alternate script.
-Replace the script in: `/wp-content/plugins/woo-align-buttons/public/js/wooalign-public.js` With the script in: `/wp-content/plugins/woo-align-buttons/public/js/global/wooalign-public.js` The alternate script also has an experimental function to align Product Titles.
+Replace the script in: `/wp-content/plugins/woo-align-buttons/public/js/wooalign-public.js` With the script in: `/wp-content/plugins/woo-align-buttons/public/js/global/wooalign-public.js`
 Note: As mentioned above, if your theme has been heavily modified and the buttons are outside of the original scope, you may have to consider using another theme.

 == Screenshots ==